Skip to content

 } while (0)

-Separating error message display from error code generation is an even better approach — callers might want to write errors to a log file instead of printing to the terminal, or they might want to clean up resources after an error.
-Enum return codes give the caller complete control.
+Separating error message display from error code generation is a better practice—the caller might want to log errors to a file instead of printing to the terminal, or perform resource cleanup after an error occurs.
+Returning an enumeration code gives the caller full control.

 c